accordproject/techdocs/website/versioned_docs/version-0.20/markup-blocks.md

 ## With Blocks

-A `with` block can be used to changes variables that are in scope in a specific part of a template grammar:
+A `with` block can be used to change variables that are in scope in a specific part of a template grammar:

 ```tem
 For the Tenant: {{#with tenant}}{{partyId}}, domiciled at {{address}}{{/with}}